rodomvp/LetsMakeACardGame/README.md

 ## How to contribute

 Literally anything helps here - if you want to contribute card ideas, game design ideas, art, music, or anything in between just email vrodom1@lsu.edu or comment anywhere on the github

+## Dependencies (sort of)

+You'll need ruby installed and preferably a good command line (ie: not Windows).
+Running the game is as simple as:

+`ruby game.rb`

+If you want to update the documentation you'll also need the `rdoc` gem which can be installed with a simple

+`gem install rdoc`

+Once you have it, using it is as simple as `rdoc game.rb` and bam!
+You got documentation ripped straight from the comments